Healthy Homes Assessment Onekawa

 Healthy Homes Assessment Services

-Did you not know that Healthy Homes Standards came into effect on the 1st July 2021?
-Landlords are now required to ensure their Onekawa rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals must be completely conforming by the 1st July 2024.
+Did you know that the Healthy Homes Standards came into in force on July 1, 2021?
+The landlords are now required to make sure their Onekawa rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy, and all private rentals must be completely in compliance by July 1st 2024.

-We will evaluate your rental property and determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we’ll advise you or your property manager about any tasks that requirements to be completed and provide an evaluation report with all the details required for your tenancy agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+After the assessment, we’ll advise you or your property manager about any work which needs to be done, and provide an evaluation report with all the information required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements of the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of up to $7200 plus any additional healthier homes related fines.
+Failure to comply with the requirements in the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found not following the rules could be subject to fines of up to $7,200 in addition to any healthier homes associated fines.

-We are fully independent assessors for rental properties, we are completely certified to assess each of Healthy Homes and Homefit.
+We’re fully independent assessors of rental properties, as well as completely certified to evaluate each of Healthy Homes and Homefit.

 Call Now 0800 894 138